Compass/compass/compass-style.org/content/help/tutorials/extensions.markdown

 The big advantages of using rubygems to distribute your extension is that it allows your extension to be a dependency for other projects and that each install is versioned, which makes supporting your extension easier.

+If distributing as a rubygem, it is a good idea to have a file `compass-<framework>.rb` in your lib directory that registers the compass framework.
+This will allow compass to automatically require the framework from within rubygems.

 Tips for Developing Extensions
 ------------------------------